-501 Beacon was designed by Snell and Gregerson, architects, and built in 1888-1889 by Neal & Preble, builders, for stockbroker Francis Vose Parker and his wife, Mary (Codman) Parker.
-They previously had lived at 72 Chestnut.
-He is shown as the owner of 501 Beacon on the original building permit application, dated July 25, 1888, and on the final building inspection report, dated April 12, 1889; Mary Parker is shown as the owner on the 1895, 1898, 1908, and 1912 Bromley maps.
+501 Beacon was designed by Snell and Gregerson, architects, and built in 1888-1889 by Neal & Preble, masons, for stockbroker Francis Vose Parker and his wife, Mary (Codman) Parker.
+He is shown as the owner on the original building permit application, dated July 25, 1888, and on the final building inspection report, dated April 12, 1889.

 During the early 1890s, the Parkers were living elsewhere — possibly in California where Francis Parker “made two journeys” according to his Harvard Class Report (he attended Harvard with the Class of 1868 but left before graduating).